riccardobertolini/image-classificator/README.md

 This project aims to classify images of different species within the Felidae family.
 It consists of a machine learning model for training and a web server for handling user requests.

+## Demo
+It's possible to test the model uploading an image for the prediction using [this link](https://image-classification.herokuapp.com/form).
+The result will be a jason with the possible category prediction probability.
+For security reason, the image once interpolated it's discarded.

 ## Getting Started

 Follow these steps to set up and run the project: